ScottBrian/scottbrian_utils/README.rst

 16:20:05.909260 <input>:1 this is a diagnostic message

-With the FileCatalog item, you can code your application with file names and retrieve their paths at run time from a catalog.
+With **FileCatalog**, you can code your application with file names and retrieve their paths at run time from a catalog.
 This allows you to use different catalogs for the same set of files, such as one catalog for production and another for testing.
 Here's as example: